Nicol Askew, physical education specialist & bus driver

 – Rikki Rogers

-Brad Broberg, after care & recess coordinator
+Brad Broberg, instructional aide, after care coordinator

 "Were it left to me to decide whether we should have a government without newspapers, or newspapers without a government, I should not hesitate a moment to prefer the latter."